 Ferreira settled in Algoa Bay 44 years prior to the arrival of the 1820 settlers and was banished from the area 17 years before the settlers arrival.

 Main picture: 1803 Gesigt van Fort Frederick en Algoa Baai by Willem Bartolome Eduard Paravicini Di Cappelli

-Regardless of the reason why Captain Evatt was stationed in Port Elizabeth, his civic minded mien ensured that he would forever be feted with the sobriquet as the “Father of Port Elizabeth.”
+Regardless of how and why Captain Evatt came to be stationed there, his civic-minded mien ensured that he would forever be feted as the “Father of Port Elizabeth.”

 Main picture: Captain Francis Evatt

 Comedians like to jest that the shortest book according to the Guinness Book of World Records is about Italian war heroes.
 Undoubtedly, a book on Port Elizabeth in 1812 would be a close second.
 This extremely brief blog is a comprehensive description of the area which was yet to be christened Port Elizabeth.